Navneet-Singh01/Grocery-store-website/README.md

 # Grocery Store Website

-This is a responsive e-commerce website for an online grocery store.
-The website is built using HTML, CSS & Bootstrap v5.3.
+The Grocery E-Commerce Website is designed to provide users with a seamless online shopping experience for grocery items.
+This project is a responsive e-commerce website for an online grocery store, featuring a landing page, about us page, products page, contact us page, and login/sign-up functionality.

 ## Table of Contents